-• Behavioral Health Seminar: This is a weekly mandatory attendance seminar for all Fellows that covers various topics to build core knowledge and skills in practicing primary care psychology.
+- Behavioral Health Seminar: This is a weekly mandatory attendance seminar for all Fellows that covers various topics to build core knowledge and skills in practicing primary care psychology.
 Seminar topics emphasize the reciprocal and dynamic influence of biological, psychological and social factors on the etiology, treatment and experience of illness and disease.
-Issues of diversity and culture are discussed as they pertain to providing culturally appropriate care Seminars are taught by faculty including psychologists, physicians and pharmacists as well as health administrators, and by community clinicians with experience in integrated healthcare delivery.

-- Doctoring 3 and Residency Didactics: This is an opportunity for multidisciplinary training/learning between psychology and medical trainees.
+Issues of diversity and culture are discussed as they pertain to providing culturally appropriate care.
+Seminars are taught by faculty including psychologists, physicians and pharmacists as well as health administrators, and by community clinicians with experience in integrated healthcare delivery. - Consultation Group weekly group attended by all fellows and supervised by faculty focusing on cases that have teachable elements for group learning and an opportunity for fellows to practice presentation skills and consultation with colleagues. - Doctoring 3 and Residency Didactics: This is an opportunity for multidisciplinary training/learning between psychology and medical trainees.
 The overall goal of participation in this course is to enhance Fellows' teaching skills within an academic health setting.
 Fellows will be assigned specific topics for presentation to medical students or residents.
 Presentations will be developed with faculty supervision. - Cross-cultural Medicine/Service Learning: Fellows are expected to participate in service learning experience where fellows are immersed into the community in which they serve for outreach activities to deliver primary care and education.
-Faculty and trainees from the FSUCOM as well as from other FSU Colleges participate such as the College of Nursing as well as residents and Global Health Fellows from the FSU- Lee Family Medicine residency.
-The learning experiences include presentations, small group discussions, and community clinical work.
-Assigned readings on cross cultural care are utilized to engage groups in discussions about culture and general healthcare issues pertinent to the community.
-This experience is designed to prepare fellows to work in rural and underserved areas and to have knowledge of public health and disease commonly found in such communities.
+Faculty and trainees from the FSUCOM as well as from other FSU programs and residencies work together on these outreach projects.
+This experience is designed to prepare fellows to work in underserved areas and to have knowledge of public health and diseases commonly found in such communities.
 Of emphasis will be psychosocial aspects, culturally appropriate delivery of care, and public health issues resulting from migration and its impact on the healthcare system experience. - Case Conferences & Grand Rounds: All Psychology/Behavior Health staff, as well as providers from multiple disciplines, participate.
-Cases and special topics are presented on a rotational basis with each fellow presenting at least twice per year to the group. - Journal Club: During monthly journal club meetings, Fellows gather with Psychology Faculty to discuss scientific literature.
+Cases and special topics are presented on a rotational basis with each fellow presenting at least twice per year to the group.

+- Journal Club: Fellows gather with Psychology Faculty during Didactics seminar to discuss scientific literature.
 This is offered as a means for training in clinical research and as a platform for gathering first-hand knowledge on analyzing, evaluating, dissecting, and utilizing the scientific literature.
-This experience allows Fellows to enhance evidence-based practice and to advance their skills at analyzing the quality, validity, and relevance of available evidence. - Research: Postdoctoral Fellows with research interest may utilize allotted time to carry out short-term original research projects with a research faculty mentor and/or they may participate with ongoing/established research. - Committees Fellows will participate in medical staff and PCMH meetings and may be assigned to clinic/health system committees to enhance competencies in administration and systems.
+This experience allows Fellows to enhance evidence-based practice and to advance their skills at analyzing the quality, validity, and relevance of available evidence. - Research: Postdoctoral Fellows with research interest may utilize allotted time to carry out short-term original research projects with a research faculty mentor and/or they may participate with ongoing/established research. - Committees Fellows will participate in medical staff and may be assigned to clinic/health system committees to enhance competencies in administration and systems.